coingraham/resume/coingraham.txt

 ##### Senior Consultant
 2nd Watch
 October 2014 – Present (1 year 9 months)Greater Atlanta Area
-Highlevel:
 Working on projects to architect, deploy, and manage critical business workloads in the public cloud for one of the largest and most recognizable brands in the world.
 Concurrently engaged in multiple projects in different roles depending on expertise and availability.

-Lowlevel:
-Big data infrastructure project.
+* Big data infrastructure project.
 Focus on architecting for data access performance.
-Flagship consumer web site project.
+* Flagship consumer web site project.
 Focus on architecting for high availability, elasticity, and response times.
-Enterprise Oracle application project.
+* Enterprise Oracle application project.
 Focus on architecting for low cost and security.
-Code Commit Helper development.
+* Code Commit Helper development.
 Creating development utilities to speed up cloud adoption.
-Other project examples available on request.
+* Other project examples available on request.

 ##### Cloud Virtualization Architect
 Birch Communications (formerly CBeyond)